department-of-veterans-affairs/va.gov-team/products/ask-va/products/Ask-VA-MVP-1-Product-Outline.md

 Integrate with VA Profile
 As a Veteran
-> If I am authenticated, Information is pre-filled for me if it's available on VA Profile
+>If I am authenticated, Information is pre-filled for me if it's available on VA Profile.\
-> If I authenticated, I am able to edit personal information on VA Profile and then come back to my inquiry form to finish asking my question on Ask VA.
+>If I am authenticated, I am able to edit personal information on VA Profile and then come back to my inquiry form to finish asking my question on Ask VA.

+AVA Dashboard
+As an authenticated submitter
+>I am able to see the status of my submitted inquires and manage my replies

 ## Undesired Submitter Outcomes